 Dr Phil addressing Joe, said,

 “You say, ‘I got married, knowing I wouldn’t want to give up the affection of other women.
 I’m having emotional affairs, but nothing physical.’
 You know, just color me cynical, but I don’t believe that.
 I’m not saying you are or you aren’t —I have no evidence.
-I can’t prove one way or the other—all I know is what you say, and just one guy to another, I don’t believe that for a split second.
-But—that’s your position.
+I can’t prove one way or the other —all I know is what you say, and just one guy to another, I don’t believe that for a split second.
+But —that’s your position.
 And then you go say this to your children?
 Do you feel any responsibility to the health and welfare of this family as it relates to your choices?”

 Joe replied, “I never knew my choices would really affect the family the way they have.
 I have, in the past, thought sometimes, it’s better we should just split up, however.”
-Dr Phil said, “Well, that’s one option, that’s true, to just say, ‘You know, I’ll just go—and y’all make your own way.’
+Dr Phil said, “Well, that’s one option, that’s true, to just say, ‘You know, I’ll just go —and y’all make your own way.’
 Joe then admitted, “You know, I like what I have.
 You know, I love Karmen; I love the kids.
 I don’t want to give that up either.”

-Phil then said to him, “Because let me tell you, anytime you turn away from instead of towards your partner to meet emotional needs, physical needs, needs that are appropriate to a committed, intimate relationship, that’s a betrayal.
+Phil then said to him, “Let me tell you, anytime you turn away from instead of towards your partner to meet emotional needs, physical needs, needs that are appropriate to a committed, intimate relationship, that’s a betrayal.
 So you have these needs, and you’re turning away from your wife to meet those needs.
 What do you expect her to do about that?”

 Joe replied, “Well, I know I lost her trust.
 And I know it will be hard to regain it.
 But all I can do is say I’m sorry.
 The feeling I was looking for was that new relationship feeling.
 We’ve been married 14 years, and, you know, I miss that feeling.

-Joe said, “See, I never really looked at it that way.
-I didn’t think it affected them a lot of times, I guess really it was, ‘What they don’t know don’t hurt’.”
+Joe said, “I never really looked at it that way.
+Honestly, I didn’t think it affected them a lot of times.
+I guess really it was, ‘What they don’t know don’t hurt’.”

 Joe said, “Oh, definitely, yes.”
 Dr Phil then said, “That’s a good thing because this is about wake-up calls.
 I’m not trying to beat you up.
 I’m trying to wake you up and get you to realize what you’re doing here.”